Journalit

 Settings structure

-Journalit's settings are organised into five tabs: General, Reviews, Customisation, Trade Sync, and Accounts.
+Journalit's settings are organised into five tabs: General, Trades, Journal Setup, Sync, and Advanced.

 How To Open Settings